ASPIRE

 The school term and holiday dates for the next two years are available here.

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best sorted out between the school, the parents, and the child.
 If your child is reluctant to attend school it is better to speak to school to resolve the issue, rather than trying to cover up their absences, or give in to pressure to let them stay at home.
-You and your child may be referred to Mrs Bury who can help to resolve the issues that are affecting your child’s attendance.
+You and your child may be referred to Miss Toner who can help to resolve the issues that are affecting your child’s attendance.

 Parents are expected to contact the school at an early stage and to work with staff in resolving any problems together.
 This is nearly always successful.
 School may consider using the following strategies to help support parents in improving their child’s attendance and/or punctuality.
 This includes: Meetings in school, home visits, Penalty Notices, Parenting contracts, Use of Early Help Assessments (EHA) and/ or referral to outside agencies.